kanojiyarahul/Tweet-bot/README.md

 # Tweet-bot
-A Python application which scans a website(https://clist.by)for ongoing coding contests and tweets it on twitter.
+A Python application which scans a website(https://clist.by) for ongoing coding contests and tweets it on twitter.